 Pittsburgh Penguins\' Evgeni Malkin (71) and Sidney Crosby (87) sit on the bench during the third period of an NHL hockey game against the Philadelphia Flyers in Pittsburgh Saturday, April 7, 2012.
 The Penguins won 4-2.
 (AP Photo/Gene J. Puskar)

 NEW YORK, N.Y. - The Vancouver Canucks carry the NHL's best record into the Stanley Cup playoffs for the second year in a row.
 The New York Rangers are on top of the Eastern Conference for the first time since they won it all in 1994.

-But the team many are picking to carry the Cup this year is the Pittsburgh Penguins—a supremely dangerous No. 4 seed in the East with healthy stars Sidney Crosby and league scoring champion Evgeni Malkin roaming the ice.
+But the team many are picking to carry the Cup this year is the Pittsburgh Penguins—the No. 4 seed in the East that is supremely dangerous with healthy stars Sidney Crosby and league scoring champion Evgeni Malkin roaming the ice.